Pedestrian Accidents in Vallejo

-The majority of pedestrian accident injuries happen at the point of impact or the area of the pedestrian’s body that is struck by a vehicle.
+Most pedestrian accident injuries happen at the point of impact or the area of the pedestrian’s body that is struck by a vehicle.
 In more severe accidents, it is also possible that a pedestrian will suffer secondary injuries from being thrown into an object or another vehicle.
-Because pedestrians don’t have any protection from impacts, the injuries that they sustain tend to be some of the most severe.
+Because pedestrians don’t have any protection from impacts, their injuries tend to be some of the most severe.
 Common pedestrian injuries include:

 - Lacerations, bruises, and scrapes on the face and/or body

-- Traumatic brain injuries – these often include serious symptoms such as cognitive issues, chronic headaches, loss of memory, and more.
+- Traumatic brain injuries – often include severe symptoms such as cognitive issues, chronic headaches, loss of memory, and more.

 - Torn ligaments